 What you can learn from Wix’s landing page:

-Include a prominent CTA: The CTA should be the hero of your landing page.
+Include a prominent CTA: Including a strong CTA is one of the most important landing page best practices.
 Don’t be afraid to be direct with the wording and bold with the colors.
-The message ‘Start Now’ is clear and conveys a slight sense of urgency, while the blue color pops against the light orange background.
+The message Start Now is clear and conveys a slight sense of urgency, while the blue color pops against the light orange background.
 Here are a few more tips for creating CTAs that convert:

 Keep it short, only about two to four words.

 Incorporate a subtle hint of persuasion and urgency.

 Use language that matches your brand identity.

 Be as direct as possible.
 Users should know exactly what to expect after they have clicked on your CTA.

 Use engaging visuals: Wix has beautified their landing page with a captivating and evocative digital illustration that continues throughout the length of the page.
 The top fold features a mountain whose peak points directly to the CTA, drawing visitors’ eyes straight to the button.

 The mountain imagery relates to the idea of reaching new heights, perhaps by creating a website.
 The image (or images) you choose to display should quickly and effectively reflect the purpose of your product or service.